 The idea of AI-izing a recruitment platform is actually not complicated:

-Use company information and job descriptions to semantically match with candidates' CVs; then incorporate broader industry data and historical hiring records to improve matching accuracy; while also providing intelligent services like median salary data, job trend analysis, and career path recommendations.
+Use company information and job descriptions to semantically match with job seekers' CVs; then introduce broad industry data and companies' historical hiring records to improve matching accuracy; while also providing intelligent services like median salary, job trends, and career path recommendations.

 But the problem is—recruitment platforms are not about facilitating deals; they are about traffic.

-Just like social platforms, "successful matching" actually means losing traffic.
-Once a couple becomes a pair, they no longer log in frequently; once a company and a candidate achieve a "perfect match," the platform's user activity declines.
-Therefore, these platforms need to continuously create the possibility of "near success," rather than "actual success"—a structural balance between hope and disillusionment.
+Just like social platforms, "successful matching" actually means traffic loss.
+Once a man and woman become a couple, they no longer log in frequently; once a company and a job seeker achieve a "perfect match," the platform's user activity declines.
+Therefore, these platforms need to continuously create the possibility of "near success," not "real success"—a structural balance between hope and disillusionment.

 What are the daily operational metrics of a platform?
 DAU (Daily Active Users), MAU (Monthly Active Users), average session duration, click-through rate, conversion rate.

 But actually facilitating a "successful match" means user churn.
-Just as successful matching on social platforms reduces activity; on recruitment platforms, once an offer is accepted, both employers and candidates leave the platform, unless they have hiring or job-seeking needs again.
+Just as successful matching on social platforms reduces activity; on recruitment platforms, after an offer is accepted, both the employer and the candidate leave the platform, unless they have hiring or job-hopping needs again.

 To maintain activity, the platform must create an "illusion of choice":

-- Job seekers repeatedly optimize their resumes, browse job postings, and apply.
+- Job seekers repeatedly optimize their resumes, browse jobs, and apply.

 - Companies continuously collect resumes but may not make immediate decisions.

-- The recommendation algorithm maintains a psychological gap of "within sight but out of reach."
+- The recommendation algorithm maintains a psychological gap of "within sight but beyond reach."

-If AI improves matching accuracy, it reduces such repetitive behaviors, decreasing activity, user stickiness, and ad exposure, which negatively impacts operational goals.
+If AI improves matching accuracy, it means reducing these repetitive behaviors, lowering activity, user stickiness, and ad exposure, which negatively impacts operational goals.

-One side serves corporate clients, the other side serves job-seeking users.
+One side is corporate clients, the other side is job-seeking users.

 The platform is essentially a business of "directing traffic to data assets," not "efficient transactions."

-- For companies: The platform sells resume exposure, branded recruitment pages, and industry data.
+- For companies: The platform sells resume exposure, branded recruitment pages, industry data;

 - For users: The platform provides "potential opportunities" + employment anxiety relief services.